scottkellum/sassconfdesign/website/source/pages/2013-10-01-nyc-primer.md

 tags: faq
 ---

+*NB: Still In Progress*

 New York City is a blast.
 Lots to do.
 Never a dull moment.
 Hope you plan your trip to catch a few of the unique things that make New York City.
-There's lots of stuff and more comprehensive great guides t

 Here are things we highly recommend and some general getting around tips from local organizers.

 Follow SassConf on FourSquare and check out our handy lists.
 Join our SassConf GroupMe.